...it's not dark yet, but it's gettin' there...

 some

-young thing?
+young thing?you're

 dripping tangerine